Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 several hours unless specifically roused.

-Outside of combat, this may be used on foes with an (Essence) score lower than yours, and you must succeed on a Brawl vs. Block roll.
+Outside of combat, this may be used on foes with an (Essence) score lower than yours when succeeding on a Brawl vs. Block roll.

 ### Ox-Stunning Blow